BenHCalvert/agents/README.md

 ## Notes

 - All agents run manually via CLI - no automatic scheduling
-- Google OAuth integration is set up but requires OAuth flow implementation for Gmail/Calendar access
+- Google OAuth integration is set up for Gmail and Calendar access
+- The email-assistant requires Gmail API scopes: `gmail.modify`, `gmail.compose`, and `gmail.labels`
+- Customer intelligence agent reads CSV files - download Jira ticket exports weekly
 - Future agents can be added by following the pattern in `src/agents/`